marioizquierdo/jquery.serializeJSON/README.md

 <input type="checkbox" name="booleanAttr" value="true" />
 ```

-This solution is somehow verbose, but it is unobtrusive and ensures progressive enhancement, because it works without JavaScript as well.
+This solution is somehow verbose, but it is unobtrusive and ensures progressive enhancement, because it is the standard HTML behavior (also works without JavaScript).

 But, to make things easier, `serializeJSON` includes the option `checkboxUncheckedValue` and the possibility to add the attribute `data-unchecked-value` to the checkboxes.